About

 When and how to vote:

 Early voting begins on October 16, 2025 and ends on November 1.
-Early voting sites for this election are the Bermuda Run Town Hall and the Davie County Board of Elections located at 161 Poplar Street, Mocksville.
+Early voting is at Davie County Board of Elections located at 161 Poplar Street, Mocksville.

 The regular Election Day is November 4, 2023.
 The polling site this year is the Bermuda Run Town Hall.